yousefelassal/quote-cron/README.md

 > I will give you a definition of a proud man: he is a man who has neither vanity nor wisdom one filled with hatreds cannot be vain, neither can he be wise.

 > Believe you can and you're halfway there.

+> Discipline is the bridge between goals and accomplishment.